mjgui/t-events-bot/bot_spec.md

 joinqueue - select a timeslot to queue for
 leavequeue - stop queueing for your current timeslots (with confirmation dialogue)
 ticket - new command, prints out a message stating participant's timeslot and username
+about - view information about the bot
+help - get the list of commands
 setmax - (admin) update the max queue length per timeslot.
 Example: `/setmax 10`
 settime - (admin) update the estimated waiting time in minutes.
 Example: `/settime 10`
 getall - (admin) get the usernames of all participants by timeslot